janosg/dl_intro/docs/source/questions.md

 10. How can you write pytorch code that uses a GPU if it is available but also runs on a laptop that does not have a GPU.
 11. How many trainable parameters would the neural network in [this video](https://www.youtube.com/watch?v=aircAruvnKk&t=1s) have if we remove the second hidden layer but leave it otherwise unchanged.
 12. Why are nonlinearities used in neural networks?
 Name at least three different nonlinearities.
 13. Some would say that `softmax` is a bad name.
-What would be a better name?
+What would be a better name and why?
 14. What is the purpose of `DataLoaders` in pytorch?
 15. Name a few different optimizers that are used to train deep neural networks
 16. What happens when the batch size during the optimization is set too small?
 17. What happens when the batch size diring the optimization is set too large?
-18. Why can the feed-forward neural network we implementd for image classification not be used for language modelling?
+18. Why can the feed-forward neural network we implemented for image classification not be used for language modelling?
 19. Why is an encoder-decoder architecture used for machine translation (instead of the simpler encoder only architecture we used for language modelling)
 20. Is it a good idea to base your final project on a paper or blogpost from 2015?
 Why or why not?
 21. Do you agree with the following sentence: To get the best model performance, you should train a model from scratch in Pytorch so you can influence every step of the process.